Immunization has saved more lives in Canada in the last 50 years than any other health measure.

 The tetanus, diphtheria, pertussis (Tdap) vaccine is offered to all students in grade 9.
 This is a booster dose for children immunized against these diseases at a younger age.
 The booster dose strengthens or boosts the immune system to give better protection against these diseases.
 Children who received a booster dose of Tdap vaccine on or after their 10th birthday do not need a dose in grade 9.

-The Tdap vaccine can also be given to children 7 years of age and older who have not been fully immunized, and to adults or immigrants who have not been immunized or whose immunization history is unknown.
+Children 7 years of age and older and adults who have not been fully immunized or whose immunization history is unknown can also get the vaccine.

 It is important to keep a record of all immunizations received.